Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ### Divergent period (T/3mins)
 - Explore / Generate
-	- Involved discussion around the projects that can be broadly be considered 'epics'.
+	- Involved discussion around the projects that can be broadly be considered 'epics'
-	- Mapping these large into domains and circles
 	-

 ### Emergent period (T/3mins)
+- Mapping these larger 'epics' into domains and circles.

 ### Convergent period (T/3mins)
--
+- [meeting evaluation](https://patterns.sociocracy30.org/evaluate-meetings.html): reflect on your interactions, celebrate successes and share suggestions for improvement

 ### Post meeting